questianon/sdupdates/README.md

 	* https://www.reddit.com/r/StableDiffusion/comments/yl3ug8/superhero_diffusion_new_dreambooth_model/
 * Chicken (trained on images from r/chickens): https://huggingface.co/fake4325634/chkn
 	* https://www.reddit.com/r/StableDiffusion/comments/ylmcov/chicken_diffusion_dreambooth_model/
+* 1.5 based model created from the Spede images (not too sure if this is Dreambooth): https://mega.nz/file/mdcVARhL#FUq5TL2xp7FuzzgMS4B20sOYYnPZsyPMw93sPMHeQ78

 ### **Embeddings**
 !!! info If an embedding is >80mb, I mislabeled it and it's a hypernetwork

 !!! info Use a download manager to download these.
 It saves a lot of time + good download managers will tell you if you have already downloaded one

+!!!
+All files in this section (ckpt, vae, pt, hypernetwork, embedding, etc) can be malicious: https://docs.python.org/3/library/pickle.html

 * Text Tutorial: https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Textual-Inversion
 	* Make sure to use pictures of your subject in varied areas, it gives more for the AI to work with